 All work and disposal will be done in compliance with state and federal regulations and standards

 Lead: All panted surfaces both interior and exterior of the existing building that have not been tested will be considered lead containing.
-Consigli workers who will need to perform work on painted surfaces may need to disturb lead in paint by drilling, sawing, demo, fastening, or carpentry.
+Consigli workers who will need to perform work on these painted surfaces may need to disturb this paint by drilling, sawing, demo, fastening, or carpentry.
 In doing so they will use saws, drills, screw guns, impact wrenches, sawzalls, hand wrenches, ads, crowbars, hammers, and other hand tools.
-Consigli Construction does possess historical data to show that drilling, sawing, light demo, installation of hangers, hanging sheetrock, fastening, and carpentry do not put the employee above the action level.
+Consigli Construction does posses historical data to show that drilling, sawing, light demo, installation of hangers, hanging in sheetrock, fastening, and carpentry do not put the employee above the action level.
 Despite this additional monitoring will be done.
 An exposure assessment will be done by all subcontractors for all task prior to when the full scale of this work is to take place.
 This does not mean that lead could not still be found in other areas, caution must be used when working and if any workers identify any potentially hazardous substances then they should stop and notify their supervisor immediately.
 All workers on this must have completed Lead Awareness training prior to starting on this project.
 Hand wash stations will be provided to ensure proper hygiene during the project.
 An exposure assessment will also be done for any task which will disturb any lead containing material.

 Light ballast unless labeled “No PCB’S” will be designated PCB containing, All PCB containing material shall be removed and disposed of in accordance with all local, state (MEMEP Special waste management rules 06-096-CMR 400) and federal regulations and be coordinated with BIDMC.
 All other inquiries or locations in regards to PCB containing material can be located in the Hazardous Material survey.
 If identified on any of the materials to be impacted, PCB‘s will be abated.
 Any and all PCB remediation will be performed by a licensed /qualified contractor

 ** Please review chapter 29 for additional details **

-Mold: Mold issues are not anticipated to be prevalent on this project, however if mold is discovered or water enters the construction space, the Consigli water infiltration and mold remediation policy will be implemented and followed.
+Mold: Mold issues are not anticipated to be prevalent on this project, however if mold is discovered Consigli’s mold remediation policy will be implemented and followed.

 ** Please review chapter 22 for additional details **

 Noise: Noise exposure will be a concern so all operations must be coordinated with the Consigli Superintendent to limit any excess noise impact on the surrounding areas.
-All activities and tasks which may cause loud noise will be monitored and neighbors will be notified of locations and dates/times of potential elevated noise levels.
+All activity r task which may cause load noise will be restricted to before 9am.

 ** Please review chapter 29 for additional details **

-Exposure to the Public, Staff, and Visitors: During all phases of construction pedestrian walkways around the project will be open and occupied.
+Exposure to the Visitors, Staff and Residents: During all phases of construction pedestrian walkways around the project will be open and occupied.
 Some areas of project will be opened for construction at different times.
 Any pedestrian walkway under any type of scaffold or overhead hazard will be provided with overhead protection.
 At no time is any worker allowed to enter any of the adjacent buildings.
 Non fraternization with staff, visitors, public or patients will be stressed with all subcontractor personnel during orientations.

-Fraternization between construction employees and project owners, staff, visitors will not be permitted.
+Fraternization between construction employees and project owners, staff, patients or visitors will not be permitted.
 Loud and profane language or clothing with offensive language will not be allowed on the jobsite.
-Extra efforts must be made to keep noise to a minimum.
+Extra efforts must be made to keep noise to a minimum

 Back– End of Environmental Emergency Contact and Management Response